You Don't Need a Plane Ticket to Live in English

 What Matters is Intensity, Not Location

-To reset your brain (as I discussed in yesterday’s post), you don’t need a different country.
+To shift into English mode (as I discussed in yesterday’s post), you don’t need a different country.
 You need a different environment.

 You need an environment where: